goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

 > Most Ansible modules are idempotent, so it is relatively easy to ensure this is true.

-## Step 3.2 - Creating a Directory Structure and File for your Playbook
+## Creating a Directory Structure and File for your Playbook

 Enough theory, it’s time to create your first Playbook.
 In this lab you create a Playbook to set up an Apache webserver in three steps: